-Subsequent to the year ended November 30, 2023, the Company closed a concurrent flow through brokered and non-brokered financing for gross proceeds of \$7,136,000 and \$3,000,021 respectively.
+Subsequent to the three months ended February 29, 2024, the Company closed a concurrent flow through brokered and non-brokered financing for gross proceeds of \$7,136,000 and \$3,000,021 respectively.
 These funds will be used to advance the Company's exploration project in the Northwest Territories.